SassythSasqutch/vu-spterrains/README.md

 By default, the spawns are set to high above the map, allowing you to parachute down and explore/find coordinates, etc. Conquest Large layouts have been made for Thunder Run (SP_Tank).

-Many SP levels have issues with certain parts of the map, causing the server to crash.
+Many SP levels have issues with certain parts of the map (WorldPart instances, in particular), causing the server to crash.
 For this reason, these have been excluded.
 The list of approved WorldParts - including ones which should be approved, but are excluded for their problems - can be seen and edited at `vu-spterrains/ext/Shared/SpLevelApprovedWorldPartList.lua`.
 Operation Swordbreaker (SP_Earthquake) is a level which is particularly hurt by this.
 It seems like it could be a small no. of props/assets creating this issue, so at some point I will try and fix it.

+If you are making a map with this mod, you might want to remove whole parts of the level.
+To do so, see the instructions in 'vu-spterrains/ext/Shared/SpLevelExcludeSubWorldExample.lua'.

+If you have any further questions, or have found something I might want to fix/add, chat to me on Discord as @SassythSasqutch#9081.
+Thanks.